tj-tusharjain/azure-compute-docs/articles/virtual-machines/Metadata-Security-Protocol/overview.md

 The GPA hardens against these types of attacks by:

 - Limiting metadata access to a subset of the VM (applying the principle of least privileged access).
 - Switching from a "default-open" to "default-closed" model.
-For instance, with nested virtualization a misconfigured L2 VM that has access to the L1 VM's vNIC can communicate with a metadata service as the L1.
+For instance, with nested virtualization, a misconfigured L2 VM that has access to the L1 VM's vNIC can communicate with a metadata service as the L1.
 With the GPA, a misconfigured L2 would no longer be able to gain access, as it would be unable to authenticate with the service.